Sujallukhi04/fyntrae/README.md

 - 🚀 **Future Enhancement:**
   - 🔄 **Import:** Import your time tracking data from other applications (Supported: Toggl, Clockify, Timeentry CSV).

+---

+## Roles & Permissions

+Flexflow supports multiple user roles within an organization, each with different levels of access:

+- 👑 **Owner:**
+  - Full access to the organization.
+  - Can delete the organization, transfer ownership, and (in cloud) access billing settings.
+- 🛡️ **Admin:**
+  - Full access to the organization, except for actions reserved for the owner.
+- 📊 **Manager:**
+  - Full access to projects, clients, tags, time entries, and reports.
+  - Cannot manage the organization or users.
+- 👤 **Employee:**
+  - Can track time and use the application, but has no administrative rights.
+- 🕳️ **Placeholder:**
+  - Special users that cannot access the organization.
+  - used for access that specific memeber time entry

+---

+## Billable Rates Hierarchy

+Billable rates in Flexflow determine the price per hour for tracked time and can be set at multiple levels.
+**A lower-level rate always overrides a higher-level rate.**

+**Billable rate levels (from highest to lowest priority):**

+1. **Project Member:**
+   - A specific user in a specific project.
+2. **Project:**
+   - All users in a specific project.
+3. **Organization Member:**
+   - A specific user in the organization.
+4. **Organization:**
+   - All users in the organization.

+> **Note:** Setting the billable rate is optional at all levels.

+**How it works:**
+If a billable rate is set for a project member, it overrides the project, organization member, and organization rates.
+If not set, the system checks the next level up.

+---

 ## Tech Stack